MyronNie/MyronNie/README.md

 -  Hi, I’m Rick
   - We provide software and cyber security training.
-- You can reach me at my Discord address:    https://discord.gg/WCBkTkjy (copy the link and paste it where needed) -You can help me improve my newly opened discord server.
+- You can reach me at my Discord address:    https://discord.gg/WCBkTkjy -You can help me improve my newly opened discord server.

 <!---